Judith Miller (philosopher)

 Judith Miller ([milɛʁ]; 3 July 1941 – 6 December 2017) was a French psychoanalyst, born in Antibes.
 She was the daughter of the psychoanalyst Jacques Lacan and Sylvia Bataille.
 Her spouse was Lacanian Jacques-Alain Miller.

 Work

-As a Maoist philosophy lecturer at Vincennes in Paris, Miller's radicalism was used as a reason for her philosophy department to be decertified.
+As a Maoist philosophy lecturer at University of Paris VIII in Paris, Miller's radicalism was used as a reason for her philosophy department to be decertified.
 This occurred after she handed out course credit to someone she met on a bus, and subsequently publicly declared in a radio interview that the university is a capitalist institution, and that she would do everything she could to make it run as badly as possible.
 After this, she was demoted by the French education department to a lycée teacher.

 Death

 Judith Miller died on 6 December 2017 in Paris, aged 76.